 LCSW, 8 years of experience

 Bienvenidas!
-I am a Licensed Clinical Social Worker in California and Colorado.
-I serve my clients with a fat liberation lens which means I will actively support you in dismantling fatphobia.
-Along with providing fat-positive wellness, I offer a nurturing space to process career changes, burnout, and becoming a cycle breaker within the BIPOC community.
-As a first-generation daughter of immigrants, I aim to create a safe and nurturing space with folks who are either new to therapy or are returning.
+I am a Licensed Clinical Social Worker (LCSW) serving clients in California and Colorado.
+My practice is rooted in a fat liberation lens, which means I actively support you in dismantling internalized and societal fatphobia to cultivate a compassionate relationship with your body.
+I provide a nurturing space to process life transitions, career changes, burnout, and the journey of becoming a cycle-breaker—particularly within the BIPOC community.
+As a first-generation daughter of immigrants, I hold deep respect for those who are new to therapy or returning to it.
+My goal is to create a culturally-grounded, safe environment where you can heal and grow.
+I am also trained in Brainspotting, a powerful tool we can use to access and process deep emotional pain and trauma that traditional talk therapy may not reach.

 3 ratings with written reviews